alexlwallis/url_scraper/README.md

 - PostgreSQL is only DB we are interested in using
 - When we are given the URL we are only scraping the URL itself, not all of the possible paths for the URL
 - Will handle redirects for the inputted URL, but not for redirects for the various links within the inputted URLs html
+- After script is run, output.json will be removed from directory and used else where.